hashicorp/terraform-provider-aws/website/docs/r/workspaces_connection_alias.html.markdown

 ## Import

-WorkSpaces Connection Alias can be imported using the `example_id_arg`, e.g.,
+WorkSpaces Connection Alias can be imported using the `id`, e.g.,

 ```
 $ terraform import aws_workspaces_connection_alias.example rft-8012925589